laila12399/lailascoaching/content/how-to-help-bullying-victims.md

 **What’s the most crushing thing about being bullied?
 It’s not what most people think it is.**

-Blue close to victims of bullying are often not aware of the emotional burden they carry.
+Those close to victims of bullying are often not aware of the emotional burden they carry.
 For example, a study of over 7,000 students, found that victims of bullying reported internalising symptoms including frequent worries, sadness, nervousness, and fearfulness (Peskin et al., 2007).

 In a recent cross continental study of 317,869 adolescents 30.5% experienced bullying victimisation in the past 30 days (Biswas et al., 2020).